Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - When T'Challa returns to retake the throne of Wakanda from Killmonger, there is a genuine smile of joy on Okoye's face.

 - Platonic Life-Partners: With T'Challa.
 Bonus content on the video release reveals that they were practically raised together, and she's not unlike a big sister to him.

 - "The Reason You Suck" Speech: Okoye gives a short but effective one to Killmonger when she and the Dora Milaje revolt against him and his plans when T'Challa returns.Okoye: [disgusted] Your heart is so full of hatred, you're not fit to be a king!

-- Reasonable Authority Figure: She is a general and after initially forced to serve Killmonger following T'Challa's alleged defeat until the latter is revealed to be still alive, she finally turns on Killmonger in T'Challa's name.
+- Reasonable Authority Figure: She is a general and after initially forced to serve Killmonger following T'Challa's alleged defeat until the latter is revealed to be still alive.
+When Nakia urges her to help her stage a coup, Okoye says she can't but lets Nakia go, implicitly telling her to find another way without arresting her while another general may have been more lawful.
+She finally turns on Killmonger in T'Challa's name.

 - Shipper on Deck: Along with Shuri, Okoye heartily teases T'Challa for freezing up upon seeing Nakia again.

 - To Be Lawful or Good: After Killmonger takes the throne, she chooses to be lawful, as she serves the throne and not the people around it.
 She is clearly distraught about T'Challa's death, though, and when he shows up alive — meaning that his and Erik's ritual combat technically never ended, as it's supposed to go until one participant dies or submits — she takes Erik's refusal to fight him as reason to turn on him and help T'Challa.

 - Two First Names: Of a kind.
 "Okoye" is primarily a surname in the Igbo language, rather than a first name.